-186 The TOE is a generic hardware IC with cryptographic support software, this allows the Security IC Embedded Software to use the cryptographic functions detailed in FCS\COP.1.
-It should be noted as detailed in the rationale for the dependencies of FCS\COP.1 that key management including key generation that is the SFR FCS\CKM.1 are satisfied by the Security IC Embedded Software and not the TOE, this is especially important for the security mechanism PrimeGen and also ECDSA/ECDH.
+171 The TOE is a generic hardware IC with cryptographic support software, this allows the Security IC Embedded Software to use the cryptographic functions detailed in FCS\COP.1.
+It should be noted as detailed in the rationale for the dependencies of FCS\COP.1 that key management including key generation that is the SFR FCS\CKM.1 are satisfied by the Security IC Embedded Software and not the TOE.
+This is especially important for the security mechanisms PrimeGen and ECDSA/ECDH.